-12. Monitoring, evaluation and reporting (MER) activities
+12 Monitoring, evaluation and reporting (MER) activities

-All PDS projects will be required to have a comprehensive MER plan aligned to the MLA framework.
+All MLA GRDC Partnership PDS projects will be required to have a comprehensive MER plan aligned to the MLA PDS MER framework.
 Please budget for MER in this proposal.
 MLA suggests between 5-10% of the total budget should be allocated to MER activity and reporting.
-An example PDS MER plan is available in the Monitoring and evaluation guidelines, go to www.mla.com.au/pds.
+An example PDS MER plan is available in the Monitoring and evaluation guidelines.

-For successful applicants the MER plan should be produced within one month of contracting.
+For successful applicants, the MER plan should be produced within one month of contracting.

-As a minimum all PDS projects monitoring, and evaluation will include:
+As a minimum, all PDS projects monitoring and evaluation will include:

-- Clear identification of practices and metrics being demonstrated and measured - Collection of data on producer numbers and animals, and area potentially impacted by the project - Entrance surveys of producers to benchmark current knowledge and skills in relation to the subject - Benchmark current practices in relation to the subject - Exit surveys of producers to enable assessment of changes in: - o Reactions (perceptions, enthusiasm etc.) as a result of the project - o Knowledge, Attitudes, Skills and Aspirations - Practices - Extent of and impact from communication / extension activities outside of the PDS project participants
+- Clear identification of practices and metrics being demonstrated and measured - Collection of data on engagement, including the number of producers and service providers/consultants that participate in the project and the number of animals and area potentially impacted by the project - Pre-project surveys of core producers to benchmark current knowledge and skills in relation to the subject - Benchmark current practices in relation to the subject - Observer producer/event evaluation surveys - Post-project surveys of producers to enable assessment of changes in: - o Reactions (perceptions, enthusiasm etc.) as a result of the project

+- o Knowledge, Attitudes, Skills and Aspirations - Practices - Extent of and impact from communication/extension activities outside of the PDS project participants